 Creating a Member

-Go to Members section, click the menu icon next to Members in the member tree and select Member.
-Members have a number mandatory properties.
-So aside from filling out the name you will need to fill out Login, Email and Password on the Properties tab before the member can be saved.
+Go to the Members section, click the menu icon next to Members in the member tree and select Member.
+Members have a number of mandatory properties.
+So aside from filling out the name, you will need to fill out Login, Email and Password on the Properties tab before the member can be saved.

 There is also a number of default properties on the Membership tab:

-Once the member is created and saved you can access it by expanding the members tree and click All Members to get a list view (with real time search) or select the member type to filter by, by selecting it in the Members tree.
+Once the Member is created and saved you can access it by expanding the Members tree and clicking All Members to get a list view (with real-time search) or selecting the member type to filter by in the Members tree.

 Creating a Member Type

 You can create your own Member Types and add properties and tabs just as with Document Types.